gioele24/Exercises-Master-in-Big-Data-Analytics-and-AI-for-Society-UNIPI/Data Mining & Machine Learning/README.md

 In this folder there is my `Data Mining & Machine Learning` project realized for the homonymous Master course.
-The dataset used is contained in `aac_dogs.csv` (for more informations on it look at the README.pdf file).
+The dataset used is contained in `aac_dogs.csv` (for more informations on it look at the dataset_info.pdf file).